top of page

 Rethinking Infidelity

-Esther Perel covers the very common and yet poorly understood topic of affairs in relationships.
-She looks at what infidelity reveals to us regarding what we want, feel entitled to, and expect in relationships.
+Esther Perel covers the very common and yet often poorly understood topic of affairs in relationships.
+She examines at what infidelity can reveal about what people want, feel entitled to, and expect in relationships.
 This book deepens the conversation around an often limited and polarized topic.

 Screenshot 2024-05-13 171403.png